XiaoTangr/CS-Assistant/README.md

 ## For Developer

-Tauri , vue , vite and yarn
+Tauri , vue , vite and pnpm

-now uee yarn v4.0 instead v1.4
+now uee pnpm
-view [Yarn-migration](https://www.yarnpkg.cn/getting-started/migration) to use new yarn version.